nzzane/BIGTREETECH-SKR-V1.3/BTT SKR V1.4/Firmware/Marlin-bugfix-2.0.x-SKR-V1.4/README.md

 ============================================================================

 __Configured for MY Tevo Tarantula.
-It works for me, it may not work for you!__
+It works for me, it may not work for you - Please use normal Marlin for now (SKR-V1.4Turbo__

 Open configuration.h file in a text editor and make the changes at the top (EasyConfig) section of the file.
 You should not have to make any other changes.